 Enter the Installation path where the Denodo Platform will be installed.

 The installation path must not contain spaces (e.g.

 C:\Denodo\Denodo_Platform_7_0).
 Otherwise, the connection to some parallel processing databases will not work.

-The Denodo Platform writes data in the directory where is installed so the user that launches the Denodo servers needs to be able to write files there.
+The Denodo Platform writes data in the directory where is installed so the user account that launches the Denodo servers needs to have write privileges of this directory.